Bearskin (German fairy tale): Synopsis

 A man serves as a soldier, but when the war ends, he returns home to learn that both of his parents have died and that his brothers have no place for him.

-While walking in a heath, the soldier meets a man with a green coat and a horse's hoof before shooting a bear that is charging at them.
+While walking in a heath, the soldier meets a man with a green coat and horses hooves before shooting a bear that is charging at them.
 The Devil then offers to make the soldier rich if for seven years, he will neither cut his hair, clip his nails, bathe, nor cite the Lord's Prayer, and wear a coat and cloak.
 If the soldier survives, he will be rich and free, but if he dies, the Devil will claim his soul.
 The desperate soldier agrees, and the Devil makes him wear both the green coat - telling him that he will find its pockets always full of money - and the dead bear's skin, telling him that he must sleep in it and will be known as Bearskin because of it.

 Bearskin sets out, donating money to the poor and asking them to pray for him to live out the seven years.
 After three years, Bearskin becomes so revolting that he must pay heavily to get any shelter.
 In the fourth year, he hears an old man lamenting and persuades him to tell his tale: the old man has lost all his money and does not know how to provide for his three daughters nor pay the innkeeper, so he will be jailed.
 Bearskin pays the innkeeper and gives the old man a purse of gold as well.